What Is Process Documentation?

 Who and What Is Involved in Process Documentation?

-Everyone in your organization should be involved in some part of process documentation, whether they are recording value chain processes or merely documenting their daily duties.
-However, you may not want everyone in your business involved in the project documentation of every project, particularly regarding one-off projects.
-Generally, various people and factors are involved in process documentation in the following ways:
+Everyone in your organization should be involved in some part of process documentation, even if they’re only documenting their daily duties.
+It may differ by project, but generally, the people and factors involved in process documentation are:

 - Project Team: These are the people inside your company.
 However, experts recommend that your documentation be owned by someone on your project team who is not involved in its daily performance.
 This way, that owner can focus on recording processes, organizing your information, and ensuring that the other team members record their learnings during the project.